checkly/docs.checklyhq.com/site/content/docs/integrations/telegram.md

    ![setup checkly telegram_bot step 1](/docs/images/integrations/telegram/telegram_step1.png)

 2. As the last step of creating your new bot, the BotFather should reply with a message congratulating you that everything is complete and include a new HTTP API Token for you to use.
-Alternatively, if you want to reuse an existing Telegram bot you can message the BotFather with `/token` and they will generate a new token for you. **Make sure to copy this token value out as we'll be using it in the Checkly setup later.**
+Alternatively, if you want to reuse an existing Telegram bot you can message the BotFather with the command message `/token` and they will generate a new token. **Make sure to copy this token value out as we'll be using it in the Checkly setup later.**

 3. Start your new Telegram bot by opening a chat with it.
 You can use the **START** button in the UI or type the `/start` command message.